2025 - All Construction Projects

 Northeast Region weekly highway construction update

-Northeast Region weekly highway construction update for June 9 to June 20
+Northeast Region weekly highway construction update for July 7 to July 18

 Welcome to construction information for every state highway construction project currently underway in northeast Wisconsin!
 This website is published by the Wisconsin Department of Transportation (WisDOT) Northeast Region.
 Here you can find details on any active state highway construction project in our region.
 In case you’re unsure if your county is in WisDOT’s Northeast Region, here is a list: Brown, Calumet, Door, Fond du Lac, Kewaunee, Manitowoc, Marinette, Oconto, Outagamie, Sheboygan, and Winnebago.
 Please help all of us stay safe on the roadways, use caution, and remain alert when driving through any work zone.